 - Any complications such as retinopathy, neuropathy, or kidney disease: Having no complications due to diabetes shows the life insurance underwriter that you have good control over the disease.

-Diabetes Diagnosed later in life
+Advantage of Diabetes Diagnosed later in life

 Are you over age 50 and looking for life insurance with diabetes?
 The good news is that the older you are when you are diagnosed with diabetes, the better life insurance rate class you can qualify for.